Table of Contents

 These are often intersection accidents and are one of the most dangerous since one car hits the other on its side.
 Seatbelts do little in side-impact or T-bone collisions.
 The sides of the vehicle are not secure as doors can easily get damaged, while there are also often no airbags to protect drivers and cushion the impact.

-Considered the most devastating and often fatal car accidents, negligence is the leading cause of this type of crash.
+Considered the most devastating and often fatal car accident, negligence is the leading cause of this type of crash.
 This happens when two vehicles in the opposite direction come into contact, resulting in a devastating impact due to the speeds.

 A motor vehicle traveling at 50 miles per hour crashes into a car coming towards the car at 50 miles per hour.
 The impact is comparable to an almost 100 miles per hour car crash.